 A Closeable Open Concept

-Although our floorplan does not technically have what is considered an "open concept", there is a lot of openess among the rooms while still having the option of closing off rooms for privacy or quiet when needed.
+Although our floorplan does not technically have what is considered an "open concept" (except between the kitchen and den), there is a lot of openess among the rooms while still having the option of closing off rooms for privacy or quiet when needed.

 Another feature of this floor plan is that the spaces are flexible -- they could be furnished for uses other that what we have done.

 and chairs to turn the den/game

 room into the Living Room.